Introduction to DevSecOps with GitLab CI/CD

 Q.: How can DevSecOps benefit a diverse team working on an urgent project?

-A.: DevSecOps benefits diverse teams by fostering collaboration and accelerating project delivery.
+A.: DevSecOps benefits diverse teams by building collaboration and accelerating project delivery.
 In urgent scenarios, it enables teams to work together efficiently, automate manual tasks, and ensure the security of their code.
 By shifting security left, DevSecOps helps teams respond quickly to business needs and stay competitive.

 Question 5.